Careers360 Logo

 Total decrement = 1000 (25000 - 24500)

-Therefore, percentage in decrease
+Therefore, the percentage in decrease

-Question:4 Arun bought a car for Rs 3,50,000.
-The next year, the price went upto Rs 3,70,000.
+Question: 4 Arun bought a car for Rs 3,50,000.
+The next year, the price went up to Rs 3,70,000.
 What was the Percentage of price increase?

 Answer: Given that,